 Japan's Crown Prince Akahito and his wife, Princess Michiko, received the golden key to the city of Amman and toured the ancient Roman ruins at Jerash as part of their official visit to Jordan on Thursday (10 June).

-Japan's Crown Prince Akahito and his wife, Princess Michiko, received the golden key to the city of Amman and toured the ancient Roman ruins at Jerash as part of their official visit to Jordan on Thursday (10 June).
+Background: Japan's Crown Prince Akahito and his wife, Princess Michiko, received the golden key to the city of Amman and toured the ancient Roman ruins at Jerash as part of their official visit to Jordan on Thursday (10 June).
 The Japanese royal couple are currently on an 18-day tour, that takes them to four nations.

 SYNOPSIS: The official guest Palace in Amman was the scene of Thursday's presentation ceremony.
 Crown Prince Akahito and Princess Michiko were received by the Mayor of the city, Mohammad Touken and his board of city directors.
 The golden key not only gives the royal couple freedom of Amman, but also serves as an "introduction to the Arab World".